airblockai/docs/pages/index.md

 # Overview

-airblock is the Open source Marketing platform for Web3.
+airblock is the open source Growth platform for Web3.